Project BoomerangTop of Page

 - Respect self and others.

 There are consequences for students who are in violation of our school rules.
 Our staff has developed a progressive discipline program that begins with interventions the teacher uses in the classroom.
 These interventions may include notes and telephone calls home and progresses to a discipline referral from the school principal.
 Parent support in reinforcing the California Education Code laws, as well as our Grace Miller school rules is greatly appreciated.
 Consequences for violations of school rules may include, but not be limited to, a warning, time out during class or recess, detention, loss of privileges, telephone conferences, counseling with the principal, suspension or expulsion.
-Copies of the "Discipline Ticket" and the two page Discipline Referral and Plan of Action are enclosed.

 A. First and foremost we have a "HANDS OFF" policy.
 That means no games are allowed that involve any physical contact between the students.
 A child's physical safety is of utmost importance and there should not be an instance where that is threatened, either in play or in anger/hostility.